Md-Ruhul-Amin-Rony/FilmSystemAPIUsingRepositoryPattern/README.md

 ### This Film System API made by using REST architecture and this API is built using MVC pattern.
 This is a Film System API that allows you to manage people, genres, movies, and movie ratings.

+## I have used Repository Pattern to make this project.

 ### Entities Relationship:(Genre,Movie,Person)
 The relations between the three classes can be described as follows: